OpenPlaceGuide/openplaceguide/README.md

 * As a business guide facilitator I want to earn money by helping business to get on my business guide page via adding them to OpenStreetMap and use the raised money to sustain OpenStreetMap mapping.

+## Introduce yourself!

+OpenPlaceGuide is in an early phase - we look for contributors and partners.
+[Introduce yourself](https://github.com/OpenPlaceGuide/openplaceguide/discussions/15)

 ## Data

 ### OpenStreetMap